robocomp/robocomp-robolab/components/detection/activityRecognition/README.md

 ## Configuration parameters

-As an example, `ActivityRecognition` component parameters are characterized in config file described below:
+As an example, `ActivityRecognition` component parameters are characterized in the config file described below:

 ```
 # Endpoints for implemented interfaces